dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

      The getter-name keyword specifies the name of the Dylan function to which the getter method for the structure slot will be added.
-The specializer of the getter method’s single argument will be a designator indicating a pointer to the struct’s name.
+The specializer of the getter method's single argument will be a designator indicating a pointer to the struct's name.

-     The c-type specifies the field’s C type, and must be a designator class.
+     The c-type specifies the field's C type, and must be a designator class.
 Unlike Dylan slot specifications, the type declaration here is not optional.